 Overview

-Implement a kernel that adds 10 to each position of a 1D ayoutTensor a and stores it in 1D LayoutTensor out.
+Implement a kernel that adds 10 to each position of a 1D ayoutTensor a and stores it in 1D LayoutTensor output.

 Note: You have fewer threads per block than the size of a.